 Organizing your money better is not just buying the stuff you need in bulk.
 You need to look at what you own and what you owe.
 You need to understand where you financially stand at the moment.
 Because when you assume that your money is capable of proving you a fixed help, you will end up using all of it.
 And in no time, you will get broke.

 Track Your Income And Expenses – The misconception about handling financial is the idea that you can buy everything when you have enough cash.
 Sadly, that is not how financial strength goes.
 Because when you are spending more than what you are making, you only allow stress to crawl up.
+It will make you feel lost and unmotivated.
 If you don’t try and track your income and expenses, there is a tendency that you will gain more debt than savings.

 Dr Annie Zhang, M.D.
 Ph.D., also highlights the importance of family on this matter.
 “It is good to know that the family and basic human relationships matter and play a significant role in the increasingly complex financial system.
 On the other hand, however, our reliance on family is problematic because of a real need for considered and educated responses to inform our decision making.”